 The first phase of the project called for a new processing tower, however, a simple installation wasn’t going to be possible since the roof of the plant was a unique design with post-tensioned concrete roof panels.
 For a tower to be installed, the complicated roof had to be supported and removed.
-With GEM leading the project team, portions of the roof large enough to bring the tower’s support columns through were cut.
+Portions of the roof large enough to bring the tower’s support columns through were cut.
 The new concrete foundations for the tower were poured beneath existing battery equipment as it was operating.

 The 75-foot high, multi-level tower was then constructed above the existing roof and equipment.
 Once completed, the battery line was relocated, and three levels of supporting process equipment were connected with the facility’s upper floors.

 Bringing a new product to market

 Once the structural addition was complete, oxide phase two process expansion was begun which included the installation for ore equipment.
 The GPS system was again deployed due to tight space with no room to store materials.
 Phase project steps with just-in-time equipment delivery were needed.
 For example, lead dust collecting equipment – critical to the plant’s success – were hung from the rafters so that the floors could be finished first, after which the dust collectors were lowered into place.
 A control room was built in place due to space constraints.
 The existing chilled water system required phased work as it had to keep up with the oxide production while the new system was brought on line.

 The Rudolph Libbe Group’s team brought not only expertise and experience to the project, but also the unique GPS approach of designing solutions tailored to the owner’s individual process requirements.
 The company’s investment resulted in increased production capacity of six million automotive AGM batteries at this facility, the first JCI plant in North America to make them.